hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

   - gift yourself with enough time to do it right
   - But, anything can be excellent and nothing can be perfect

+### Are there different kinds of proposals?

+Yes.
+See section notes for more info.

+### Can I skip the proposal and just write the manuscript?

+Yes, but agents and editors will still want to see a proposal.

+### Is there only one way to write a proposal?

+- the usual way is the safest way
+- decision-making process follows a fixed structure, and the proposal template exists to match the structure
+- create organized content
+- break up sections with headings and subheadings
+  - allow the reader to digest your proposal in easy bites

 ## Chapter 4 - How Are Proposals Structured?

+RTR

 ## Chapter 5 - Building your digital footprint and platform from scratch